-This hearty Taco Soup recipe bursts with crave-worthy Mexican flavors, and then it comes together in just 30 minutes.
-After only 10 minutes of prep work, it’s easy to serve up a warm bowl of this soup loaded with ground beef, tomatoes, corn, beans, and a quick homemade taco seasoning.
+This hearty Taco Soup recipe bursts with crave-worthy Mexican flavors.
+In just 30 minutes, you’ll serve up a warm bowl of this protein-packed soup loaded with ground beef, tomatoes, corn, beans, and taco seasoning.
+Serve with your favorite taco toppings for the ultimate Tex-Mex weeknight dinner.

 This post may contain affiliate links.
 Read my disclosure policy.

 Like our Slow Cooker Beef Chili, this is the perfect bowl of comfort for cooler weather, and it also has the same crowd-pleasing flavors as our irresistible Taco Salad.
-This Taco Soup is the best of both!
+This recipe is the best of both!

-- Beans – We prefer kidney beans or pinto beans, but you can use black beans or even garbanzo beans if you prefer
+- Beans – I prefer drained black beans or pinto beans, but you can use kidney beans or garbanzo beans.

 - Corn – canned, fresh, or frozen will work